Local SEO for therapists: show up in Google Maps when someone in your city is ready to book.

 Local SEO Checklist for Therapists

-A printable checklist covering Google Business Profile, directory listings, review strategy, and NAP consistency.
+A printable checklist covering Google Business Profile, directory listings, public trust signals, and NAP consistency.

 Free download.
 No spam.
 Unsubscribe anytime.